Skip to main content

 Spöring Memorial and Spöring Island, Tolaga Bay

-The Spöring Memorial (top) in Turku, Finland, featuring a rock from the island, Pourewa.
-The island was once known as Spöring Island, after the Finnish draughtsman Herman Spöring, the first Finn to land in New Zealand in 1769.
-This island is in Tolaga Bay and lies just offshore from Cook’s Cove, seen here in the distance (bottom).
+The Spöring Memorial (top) in Turku, Finland, features a rock from the island, Pourewa.
+This was once known as Spöring Island, after the draughtsman Herman Spöring, who became the first Finn to land in New Zealand in 1769.
+The island is in Tolaga Bay, just offshore from Cook’s Cove.

 Te whakamahi i tēnei tūemi